AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 60 feet
 **Components:**   :: S
 **Duration:**     :: Instantaneous
 You attempt to interrupt a creature in the process of casting a spell.
 The creature makes a Constitution Saving Throw.
-If the Spell Slot Level used to cast this spell is greater than the level of the spell being inturupted, the creature automatically fails the Saving Throw.
+If the Spell Slot Level used to cast this spell is greater than the level of the spell being interrupted, the creature automatically fails the Saving Throw.
 On a failed save, the spell dissipates with no effect, and the Action, Bonus Action, or Reaction used to cast it is wasted.
 If that spell was cast with a Spell Slot, the slot isn't expended.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}